-Diana is currently a Law Clerk with the International Arbitration and Litigation team at King & Spalding LLP in New York.
-She holds a J.D. from the Georgetown University Law Center, a M.A. in International Security from Sciences Po Paris and a B.A. in History with Distinction from Yale University.
+Diana is currently a Judicial Clerk on the U.S. Court of Appeals for the Second Circuit.
+Prior to clerking, she was an Associate with the International Arbitration and Litigation Group of King & Spalding LLP in New York.
+In addition to a J.D. from the Georgetown University Law Center, Diana holds a M.A. in International Security from Sciences Po Paris and a B.A. in History with Distinction from Yale University.
 While at Georgetown, Diana served as the Editor-in-Chief of The Georgetown Journal of International Law.
-She was also a Fellow at the Institute of International Economic Law (IIEL), a Salzburg Lloyd N. Cutler Fellow and a Legal Writing and Research Law Fellow.
-Prior to joining King & Spalding, Diana interned with IRSEM (the main research institute of the French Ministry of the Armed Forces), the Directorate for Financial and Enterprise Affairs (DAF) of the Organization for Economic Cooperation and Development (OECD), and the Honorable José A. Cabranes of the U.S. Court of Appeals for the Second Circuit.
+She was also a Fellow at the Institute of International Economic Law, a Salzburg Lloyd N. Cutler Fellow and a Legal Writing and Research Law Fellow.
+Diana's scholarship is published in The Georgetown Law Journal, The Research Handbook on International Claims Commissions (forthcoming), The American University International Law Review, Arbitration International, Climate

-Diana's scholarship is published or is forthcoming in The Georgetown Law Journal, The International Claims Commission Handbook, The American University International Law Review, Arbitration International, Climate Law, La Revue de droit international d'Assas, Les Champs de Mars and the IRSEM Research Paper collection.
+Law, La Revue de droit international d'Assas, Les Champs de Mars and the IRSEM Research Paper collection.

-Members of the Global Law Scholars class: Antoine 'Prince' Albert, Blake Atherton, Stephen Brady, Emmie Bultemeier, Perpétua B. Chéry, Hsin-Li (Nicohl) Chien, Alden Fletcher, Mathew Harden, Brian Johnson, Samantha Kaplan, Catherine Katz, Aileen Kim, Sang Won Koo, Laurie Morgan, Helene Orgnon-Breyton, Cameron Peek, Justin Prindle, Katie Rumer, Erin Sielaff, Karuna Srivastav, Alexandra White.
+Members of the Global Law Scholars class: Antoine 'Prince' Albert, Blake Atherton, Stephen Brady, Emmie Bultemeier, Perpétua B. Chéry, Hsin-Li (Nicohl) Chien, Alden Fletcher, Mathew Harden, Brian Johnson, Samantha Kaplan, Aileen Kim, Sang Won Koo, Laurie Morgan, Helene Orgnon-Breyton, Cameron Peek, Justin Prindle, Katie Rumer, Erin Sielaff, Karuna Srivastav, Alexandra White.